Finding the Children Behind the Barbed Wire

 When commemorating historical events of the past, we often turn to archival photographs for a glimpse of what these events looked like.
 At USC Shoah Foundation, one particular photograph has always caught our eye: the image of a group of children standing behind the barbed wire fence of Auschwitz, just after the camp’s liberation.
 Two close friends of the Institute are in the photograph – Paula Lebovics and Eva Slonim, both of whom gave testimony to the Visual History Archive and have long identified themselves as two of the girls in this now-famous photograph.

 But this got us wondering: What about the rest of the children?
 Who are they and what are their stories?
-Summer 2014, we set off on a seven-month-long mission to find out.
+This summer, we set off on a seven-month-long mission to find out.

 First, we found multiple versions of the photo.
 Each was taken from a slightly different angle and revealed and obscured different children.
 This is because, we discovered, the photos were not really photos at all, but frames from a film taken by Captain Alexander Vorontsov, a Red Army cameraman from the Soviet film crew, who was attached to the 1st Ukrainian Front.
 He made this film immediately after Auschwitz was liberated.

 Though we do not know on what date the films were recorded, we know that the film crew was at Auschwitz from January 27 to February 28, 1945.
 Eighteen minutes of the footage that was shot during that time was shown during the Nuremberg trials as proof of Nazi crimes.
 But other than that, the footage sat in Soviet archives until 1985 when a pair of West German documentary filmmakers, Irmgard and Bengt von zur Muhlen, produced “Liberation of Auschwitz 1945.”
 Interspersed throughout the documentary is an interview with Vorontsov.
 At the time he was the last living photographer of the six who photographed the liberation.